Inorganic chemistry

 Examples of our different areas of expertise are listed below.

-D and f-block electronic structure
+d and f-block electronic structure

 Floriana Tuna's interests lie in the study of the electronic structure and magnetism of d and f-block complexes, using principally EPR spectroscopy and magnetometry.